 THE STORY OF THE LANTERN

 The Lantern Network is rich with symbolism from The Underground Railroad.
 A lantern, quilts and certain songs were signals used at the safe houses all along the Underground Railroad to indicate that it was safe for freedom seekers.
 Today, young Black Americans are still seeking freedom.
+We are a beacon of light encouraging them to be brave.
 Read more below and find out how The Lantern Network is helping these young adults, and become a Lantern Lighter yourself.

 Born into slavery, Tubman escaped and subsequently made some 13 missions to rescue approximately 70 enslaved people, including family and friends, using the network of antislavery activists and safe houses known as the Underground Railroad.